hallzy/pickapart-google-script/README.md

 #### Column B

-This Column Holds a json string of all the car data from pickapart that matches your model search.
+This Column Holds a JSON string of all the car data from pickapart that matches your model search.
 You will never have to change this column.
 It is used by the script only to figure out what cars are new or have been removed since the last execution of the script.